Bardey/Projects/README.md

 # Projects
 These are projects that I've made in the past.

-Data Science project:
+PSQL - Data Science project:

-  Here I analysed data containing a plenty of thousands of lines of a fictional enterprise.
+  1. Here I analysed data containing a plenty of thousands of lines of a fictional enterprise.
 I separated the different type of logs, then analysed the data.
 I've       made a Funnel analysis, and two other reports with PSQL.

 Python projects: